jspecify/jspecify-reference-checker/usage-demo/README.md

 This is a simple demonstration for how a gradle project can use the JSpecify Reference Checker.

-Until the JSpecify Reference Checker is released to Maven Central, on must first run:
+Until the JSpecify Reference Checker is released to Maven Central, in the parent directory, one must first run:

 ````
 ./gradlew PublishToMavenLocal
 ````

+to publish the JSpecify Reference Checker to the local Maven repository.

-Then, in the current directory, one can run:
+Then, in the current `usage-demo` directory, one can run:

 ````
 ../gradlew assemble
 ````

-To assemble the demo project and get a set of three expected error messages (plus one warning from Error Prone).
+to assemble the demo project and get a set of three expected error messages (plus one warning from Error Prone).